mejiaga/course/01-ClassContent/10-SQL/2/Activities/05-Stu_SCUD/README.md

   * Find the [Averages](https://www.w3schools.com/sql/sql_count_avg_sum.asp) for `TotalMilitaryPersonnel`, `TotalAircraftStrength`, `TotalHelicopterStrength` and `TotalPopulation`.
 Record these averages.

   * A new nation has been founded and you are declared its leader!
 Congratulations!
 Unfortunately for you, every other nation is now looking to take over your land.
-Insert a new country with the averages values you have just calculated.
+Insert a new country with the average values you have just calculated.

 ## Bonus